 - Security considerations: How will enterprise security and new security challenges imposed by a shared business network be addressed?

-I envision a blockchain network that is purpose-built and focused on a plurality of business domains, such as mortgage, payments, exchanges, clearing, and settlement of a specific asset type.
+I envision a blockchain network that is suited for purpose and focused on a plurality of business domains, such as mortgage, payments, exchanges, clearing, and settlement of a specific asset type.
 In an enterprise context, I envision a centralized network that is a consensus consortium between like-minded business entities.
 There are many practical reasons to support this vision, and they include:

 - Domain-specific business language, leading to construction, management, and governance of smart contracts as proxy business representation.